Centre for Research-based Innovations in Controlled-environment Aquaculture

 |Commissioner:||The Research Council of Norway|

-In the report “Value created from productive oceans in 2050”, aquaculture is expected to increase five fold in volume and eight fold in value.
-The Norwegian authorities and salmon industry works towards this vision.
-But there are challenges that may hinder achievement of this goal, such as sea lice, diseases, escapes, and the loss of fish through production.
+There are challenges that may hinder sustainable growth in salmon aquaculture, such as sea lice, diseases, escapes, and the loss of fish through production.
 Innovations in closed-containment aquaculture systems, where the salmon is separated from the outside environment by a tight barrier, can be important for further development of aquaculture.

-CtrlAQUA will work on such closed-containment systems.
+CtrlAQUA work on such closed-containment systems.
 The main goal is to develop technological and biological innovations that will make closed systems a reliable and economically viable technology.
 Closed systems can be land-based where water is recycled, or sea-based, in which large floating tanks receive clean water from depth.
-In CtrlAQUA the research will deal with both approaches.
+In CtrlAQUA the research deals with both approaches.

 Post-smolt stage in focus